-Sacramento shooting victim's family will explore 'every legal remedy,' lawyer says
+Attorney for Sacramento shooting victim: 'Why didn't you try to help him?'

-(CNN)The family of Stephon Clark, the 22-year-old black man shot and killed by Sacramento Police, will be exploring "every legal remedy possible" in search of justice, according to their attorney Benjamin Crump.
+(CNN)An attorney for the family of Stephon Clark, the 22-year-old black man shot and killed by Sacramento Police, said police showed no "humanity" toward Clark after he had been shot.

+"While he laid down on that ground dying, they waited six minutes.
+And then they go over to him after that and they put him in handcuffs," attorney Benjamin Crump told CNN's Dan Simon.

+Crump also noted that shortly after that, police muted their body cameras.

+Crump -- an attorney who previously represented Trayvon Martin, Michael Brown and Tamir Rice, three young unarmed black men fatally shot by police -- was retained by Clark's family late last week.

 Speaking to CNN on Sunday, Crump said Clark's death should not be "swept under the rug."
-Crump also called for accountability from both sides.
+Crump also called for accountability from both sides, and said he will be exploring "every legal remedy possible" in search of justice.

+Clark was shot and killed March 18 in his grandmother's Sacramento backyard by officers who believed he was pointing a gun at them, according to police.
+No weapon was found at the scene.
+The only item discovered was a cell phone, police said.

-"There's great mistrust" between communities of color and police, Crump told CNN's Dan Simon.
-The attorney has also represented the families of Trayvon Martin, Michael Brown and Tamir Rice.
+"There's great mistrust" between communities of color and police, Crump said.

-"The only way we can bridge this divide of mistrust is to have transparency and accountability," he said, adding that it needs to come from both sides.
+"The only way we can bridge this divide of mistrust is to have transparency and accountability," he said.

 Crump will hold a news conference Monday in front of the Sacramento Federal Court regarding the case.